First Time User? Sign Up Now

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

-Primary brain tumors, including embryonal tumors, are a diverse group of diseases that together constitute the most common solid tumor of childhood.
+Primary brain tumors, including medulloblastoma and embryonal tumors, are a diverse group of diseases that together constitute the most common solid tumor of childhood.
 Brain tumors are classified according to histology, but tumor location and extent of spread are important factors that affect treatment and prognosis.
 Immunohistochemical analysis, cytogenetic and molecular genetic findings, and measures of mitotic activity are increasingly used in tumor diagnosis and classification.

 The PDQ childhood brain tumor treatment summaries are organized primarily according to the World Health Organization (WHO) classification of nervous system tumors.
 For a full description of the classification of nervous system tumors and a link to the corresponding treatment summary for each type of brain tumor, refer to the PDQ summary on Childhood Brain and Spinal Cord Tumors Treatment Overview.